 Is the smoke hazardous?

-NO!
+Not at all.
 The smoke that comes out of the vent stacks on houses or holes in the ground is non-toxic, harmless, and has no odor.
 It does not create a fire hazard.

 Do I need to do anything to prepare for smoke testing?